 Read through the instructions first and familiarise yourself with the components.

-Drawings and photographs taken during the construction of the test etches are included to attempt to make my waffle clearer.
-Note that not all the photos are of these particular chassis but suitably illustrate the item in question.
+Note that all the photos are of my 4mm wagons and that not all the photos are of these particular chassis but suitably illustrate the item in question.
+Construction is the same for both scales.